poneoneo/Alibaba-CLI-Scraper/README.md

 **NB: If for any reason you encounter an issue with async api which is set by default, you can use instead sync api by specifying `--sync-api` flag cause is more stable than the other.**

-## Future Enhancements

-This project has a lot of potential for growth!
-Here are some exciting features I'm considering for the future:

-*   **Data Export:** Add functionality to export scraped data to various formats like CSV and Excel spreadsheets for easier analysis and sharing.
-*   **PostgreSQL Support:**  Expand database compatibility to include PostgreSQL, giving users more database choices.
-*   **Retrieval Augmented Generation (RAG):** Integrate a RAG system that allows users to ask natural language questions about the scraped data, making it even more powerful for insights.

 ## Contributions Welcome!